nzkj/dotfiles/README.md

 Learn more at [Telescope](https://github.com/nvim-telescope/telescope.nvim).

 #### Harpoon

-Often when I am editing text, I am mainly focused on up to four "core" files.
+Often when I am editing text, I'm mainly focused on up to four "core" files.
 I use Harpoon to attach these four files to the keymaps below:

 1. `Ctrl-t` for file 1.
 2. `Ctrl-s` for file 2.